realityexpander/How_to_program_from_ground_up/04-DataStructures.md

   - ### BIG IDEA - Characters are just numbers that represent letters and symbols.

   - ASCII is a 1 byte (8 bit) representation of the most common letters and symbols.
+  - ASCII stands for "American Standard Code for Information Interchange" and was created in 1963.
   - Unicode is a 1 or more bytes representation of all the letters and symbols in all the world's languages.

 ### Need To Represent Something else?